 Who should attend?

 The course is designed for researchers and postgraduate students who use quantitative statistics.
 This course may be particularly useful for (i) those who wish to engage with the cutting edge of statistical approaches, (ii) those who wish to be able to predict on the side of the null, and/or (iii) those who have no computer programming experience.

-There are no prerequisites for taking this course, although some familiarity with t-tests, ANOVA, and regression will help.
-It may also be helpful to have a basic understanding of model comparison, but this is not a requirement and will be discussed on the course.
+There are no prerequisites for taking this course except for a basic understanding of t-tests and ANOVA.
+Familiarity with regression and model comparison will help, but this is not a requirement and will be discussed on the course.

 Researchers from economics, education, epidemiology, medical research, psychology, public health, social work, sociology, and similar disciplines are welcome.

 You can book a place on the course at the University of Huddersfield’s online store.